Originally published in New Design Magazine, Issue 90, June 2011

 Service designers focus on inclusion and co-creation, on building capacity within organisations, and it can still be hard to accept for the designer, that you have to become part of a greater whole, often leaving a client to take the credit for a project.

 In this way Service Design doesn’t sit along side other design disciplines, though it does take the user-centeredness of other design practices and apply it to new situations.
-To the designer this may not seem like a new or revolutionary thought, but experience shows that there is still a surprising lack of understanding about what customer’s want, need and value.
-This user-centeredness is one of Service Design’s chief values, and helps consultancies like Engine provide compelling reasons to change behaviour, in the same way that any great piece of design can.
+To the designer, this may not seem like a new or revolutionary thought, but experience shows that there is still a surprising lack of understanding about what customer’s want, need and value.
+This user-centeredness is one of Service Design’s chief values and helps consultancies like Engine provide compelling reasons to change behaviour, in the same way that any great piece of design can.

-As Service Design techniques, processes and its innovation culture becomes embedded in ever more mainstream organisations, external consultancies must adapt their practices to remain relevant.
+As Service Design techniques, processes and its innovation culture become embedded in ever more mainstream organisations, external consultancies must adapt their practices to remain relevant.
 In the early days of the discipline, service design would often be applied to a particular touch-point, service or interface.
 Service Design has adapted to become more strategic.
 As King explains:

 “Just as a great product can only come out of a great factory, with great processes behind it, great services come from great organisations.”

-In this way Service Design has become focused on building capacity, leaving clients with the organisational legacy required to continue to deliver great, innovative and well designed services.
+In this way Service Design has become focused on building capacity, leaving clients with the organisational legacy required to continue to deliver great, innovative and well-designed services.